Select Page

 2.1 Construction and Purpose

-The Berlin Wall was erected by the German Democratic Republic (East Germany) on August 13, 1961, to separate East Berlin (under communist control) from West Berlin (controlled by the Western allies).
-The wall was primarily built to prevent the mass emigration of East Germans to the West.
+The Berlin Wall was built up by the communist East German regime, on the day August 13, 1961, dividing East Berlin (under communist control) from West Berlin (under the allies’ control).
+Indeed, the prevailing purpose of the wall was to slow down or even stop the mass exodus of East Germans into the West.

-It consisted of concrete walls, guard towers, and heavily fortified barriers.
-The wall became a symbol of the Iron Curtain, a metaphorical boundary dividing Europe into two separate spheres: the Western Bloc and the Eastern Bloc.
+With concrete walls on either side of it and guard towers set in place along heavily fortified barriers, it was essentially a hardened brick box.
+The wall became a symbol of the Iron Curtain, a metaphorical boundary dividing Europe into two separate spheres: the Eastern Bloc and the Western Bloc.

 2.2 Effects on People

-The construction of the Berlin Wall had a dramatic impact on the lives of people living in Berlin.
-Families and friends were forcibly separated, and the wall became a physical manifestation of the division between ideologies.
+The building of the Berlin Wall had predominantly an impact on people living in Berlin.
+The wall became a physical symbol of the dividing ideology and families and friends were torn apart.

 2.3 Fall of the Berlin Wall